 Why Purpose-Driven Public Relations Have an Edge

 It’s easy to see why some companies are skeptical of shifting to a “purpose-driven” business model.
-Doing so requires companies to take a position on important, potentially controversial issues like environmental protection, workers’ rights, racial and gender discrimination, income inequality, and so on.
+Doing so requires companies to take a position on important, potentially controversial issues like environmental protection, workers’ rights, racial and gender discrimination, income inequality, that have social impact.

 Is Taking a Stand the New Social Media in Public Relations?